maurosorrentino/ECS-HA-website/README.md

 - Test the App Deployment Pipeline (ECR + ECS update)
 - Check everything is working as expected
 - Make / attach to GitHub Actions a role with less permissions
-- Make pipeline that runs tests on PR raise
 - If you purchase a custom domain uncomment route53 , ACM and part of cloudfront code (instructions are in the comments)

 ## Notes for Reviewers